About broadband speed

-If we cannot provide a speed equal to or better than the Minimum Guaranteed Access Line Speed we promised you, you should contact our support team and we'll work with you to try and get the matter resolved.
+If we can't provide a speed equal to or better than the Minimum Guaranteed Speed we promised you, you should contact us.
+We'll work with you to try and fix the issue.
 You can see Ofcom's speed code of practice for more information on what this means.

-Should our faults team confirm there is nothing that can be done to resolve your fault, you have the right to leave without paying any Early Termination or Cease Fee charges.
+If we're not able to resolve your fault within a minimum period of 30 days, you have the right to leave without paying any Early Termination or Cease Fee charges.
 If you want to do this you should speak to our Customer Options Team.

-We may provide offers but these do not impact your right to leave your contract with us if your line rate remains less than your Minimum Guaranteed Access Line Speed.
+We may provide offers, but these don't impact your right to leave your contract if your speed is consistently less than your Minimum Guaranteed Speed.